-Our four advisers at Clayden Financial have many years of experience in Financial Services, and some of our advisers hold Advanced Financial Planning Certificates, Chartered Insurance Institute membership and Long Term Care, Equity Release and full mortgage qualifications.
+Our six advisers at Clayden Financial have many years of experience in Financial Services, and some of our advisers hold Advanced Financial Planning Certificates, Chartered Insurance Institute membership and Long Term Care, Equity Release and full mortgage qualifications.
 We like to build and maintain good relationships with our clients and offer the flexibility to work for you in the way you prefer.

 We also have eight experienced office administrators providing support to the advisers.